tmilev/calculator/codestyle.md

 As of February 28, 2022, we have a working end-to-end self-contained source code formatter.
-To format your source code changes, use the command:
+To format every `.cpp` and `.h` file in the src/ directory, use the command:

 ```
 calculator format
 ```

+If the source code formatter fails to parse one of your files, it will not overwrite your old code, but write a `.fail` file with a partially parsed file.
+Our source code formatter is semantic and will parse your source code into an abstract code tree, so it will fail to format your code if you have unbalanced parentheses, etc.
-If the source code formatter fails to parse one of your files, it will not overwrite your old code.
-Our source code formatter is located in [source_code_formatter.cpp](src/source_code_formatter.cpp).
-If you think you can improve the code formatter, you are welcome to do so.
+The source code formatter is located in [source_code_formatter.cpp](src/source_code_formatter.cpp).
+If you think you can improve it, you are welcome to do so.

 ## Variable and class names